Midnight Sky

 "Midnight Sky" is a song by American singer Miley Cyrus, released on August 14, 2020, by RCA Records as the lead single from her seventh studio album Plastic Hearts.
 The single was written by Cyrus, Ali Tamposi, Ilsey Juber and Jon Bellion with song's producers: Louis Bell and Andrew Watt.
 It is a disco, pop, synth-pop, electropop and pop rock song with lyrics about independence and self-confidence.
 The song's music video was Cyrus' first self-directed music video and was released on the same day as the single.

 "Midnight Sky" was included on several year-end lists of best songs of 2020.
 Commercially, the song reached number one in Bulgaria, Lebanon, and Serbia, as well as the top five in the United Kingdom and has reached the top ten on music charts in over 15 territories.
 It also peaked at number 15 on the Billboard Global 200 chart.
-It was also the longest-running number-one single on UK radio in 2020, spending six weeks atop.
+It was also the longest-running number-one single on UK radio in 2020, spending six weeks on top.